grafana/grafana/docs/sources/administration/set-up-for-high-availability.md

-title = "Setup Grafana for high availability" type = "docs" keywords = ["grafana", "tutorials", "HA", "high availability"] [menu.docs] parent = "tutorials" weight = 10
+title = "Setup Grafana for high availability" type = "docs" keywords = ["grafana", "tutorials", "HA", "high availability"] aliases = ["/docs/grafana/latest/tutorials/ha_setup/"] [menu.docs] parent = "tutorials" weight = 10
 +++

-# How to setup Grafana for high availability
+# Set up Grafana for high availability

 Setting up Grafana for high availability is fairly simple.
 You just need a shared database for storing dashboard, users, and other persistent data.
 So the default embedded SQLite database will not work, you will have to switch to